ossf/wg-securing-software-repos/docs/build-provenance-for-all-package-registries.md

 Then we want to request an OIDC token that Sigstore Fulcio will accept.
 The registry should ensure you're on [CI/CD provider Fulcio supports](https://github.com/sigstore/fulcio/tree/main/federation), and if so, request an OIDC token with the audience set to "sigstore".

 Next you'll construct the build provenance attestations.
 We recommend using [in-toto attestations](https://github.com/in-toto/attestation/blob/main/spec/README.md#in-toto-attestation-framework-spec) for formatting your attestation document, and [SLSA provenance](https://slsa.dev/provenance/v1) for the predicates in the in-toto attestation document.
-See [npm CLI's provenance.js](https://github.com/npm/cli/blob/latest/workspaces/libnpmpublish/lib/provenance.js) for a reference implementation.
+See [npm CLI's provenance.js](https://github.com/npm/cli/blob/latest/workspaces/libnpmpublish/lib/provenance.js) for a reference implementation, and note that there are [official in-toto protocol buffers for SLSA provenance](https://github.com/in-toto/attestation/blob/main/protos/in_toto_attestation/predicates/provenance/v1/provenance.proto).

 Now you're ready to sign the package!
 You'll create an ephemeral key pair, and then send to Fulcio the OIDC token, your ephemeral public key, the OIDC subject signed with your private key (the “challenge value”), and your build artifact signed with your private key.
 See [sigstore-js' sign.ts](https://github.com/sigstore/sigstore-js/blob/main/packages/client/src/sign.ts#L110) for a reference implementation.